BigDataForSanDiego/2019-Team-207/proposal_submission_form.md

 #### Team Name: `Team Rocket`

 #### Your team’s hackathon idea in TWO sentences:
-##### `Utilizing historic traffic data, and the placement of medical infrastructure, our team will create a platform that effectively routes emergency vehicles to and from an accident scene.`
+##### `Utilizing rent, environmental, and local data, we will create a platform that potential tenants and landlords can use to determine the fairest rent.`
-##### `The model will have dynamic parameters that include placement of nearby emergency vehicles, number of personnel in need of transport, and trauma center load capacity.`
+##### `Additionally it will allow tenants to connect and collectively organize against unfair rents, and address any issues they have.`

 #### Dataset(s) your team might use for the project (Provide name and URL):
 - ##### `San Diego Regional Library Database url:https://www.sandiegodata.org/`